 Natalie Kretsch, PhD

 As a therapist, I use a holistic, person-centered, integrative, collaborative approach to help individuals face challenges, recognize their unique strengths, and meet their goals.
 I prioritize building a relationship with each client based on trust and safety.
 I honor and validate my clients’ lived experiences and encourage my clients to approach pain with curiosity and compassion, empowering them to find pathways to wellness as they define it.
-I draw heavily on strategies and principles from self compassion, mindfulness, Cognitive Behavioral Therapy, Dialectical Behavior Therapy, motivational interviewing, and Acceptance and Commitment Therapy.
+Self compassion and mindfulness guide my practice.
+I regularly use strategies from Cognitive Behavioral Therapy, Dialectical Behavior Therapy, Internal Family Systems, and Acceptance and Commitment Therapy.

 Anxiety and mood disorders

 Substance use and addictive behaviors

 I have been fortunate to have trained and worked in organizations that share my commitment to multiculturalism, equity, and social justice.
 I bring to each therapeutic encounter awareness of my various group memberships of both privilege and oppression and how these may interact and intersect with the complex identities of clients.
 I continue to educate myself about meeting the unique needs of racially and ethnically marginalized communities, particularly at the intersection of other marginalized identities such as gender identity, religion, sexuality, social class, and immigrant status.
 I am sensitive to negative experiences that some clients may have had with medical or mental health treatment systems in the past, as well as cultural attitudes toward help-seeking, mental health, and mental illness, that may impact a client’s experience in therapy.